 O’Porriño is the next stopping place on the Portuguese Camino de Santiago after Tui.
 Many pilgrims choose to stay in O’Porriño to break the journey to Redondela.

 Buildings of note including the elaborate Municipal Offices of the Junta (local Government) which resembles a castle.
-The building dominates the street it sits on giving a very regal appearance.

 While O’Porrino has a number of small chapels of note, including the San Benito and Santa Clara Chapels, the main chapel to visit is the Chapel of Angustias (the chapel of Sorrows).